haddocking/haddocking.github.io/education/HADDOCK-24/HADDOCK-local-tutorial-24/index.md

 and the upper limit as: distance plus upper-bound correction.
 The syntax for the selections can combine information about chainID - `segid` keyword -, residue number - `resid` keyword -, atom name - `name` keyword.
 Other keywords can be used in various combinations of OR and AND statements.
-Please refer for that to the [CNS manual](/education/CNS-manual.pdf).
+Please refer for that to the [online CNS manual](http://cns-online.org/v1.3/).

 We will shortly explain in this section how to generate both ambiguous interaction restraints (AIRs) and specific distance restraints for use in HADDOCK illustrating three scenarios: